 You can use your debit card in any retail store for free, with access to VISA and Master Debit cards.

 You will sign up to online access your account for free.
-To online access visit myaccount.chase.com, and sing up with your card.
-Once you have sing up, you may log in to your account to view card balance, statement, fund transfer, etc. for free.
+To access online, visit myaccount.chase.com, and sign up with your card.
+Once you have sing up, you may log in to your account to view card balance, statement, fund transfer, etc., for free.

 You may call your card back side number for need more information, don’t call over six times in a month, if over $0.35 fees for each call.